interjs/inter/libs/interfy/README.md

 It is easy, simple, small and powerful.

-Get more info about by accessing the [offical Interfy's repository](https://github.com/DenisPower1/dymi/)
+Get more info about it by accessing the [offical Interfy's repository](https://github.com/DenisPower1/dymi/)